CasparKielwein/slides/reviews.md

-# Reviews and Power Dynamics
+# Reviews and Social Dynamics

 # Code Review
 * Accepted as powerful tool